-The Governance, Nomination and Compensation Committee shall identify and make recommendations with respect to qualified candidates for nomination as directors.
+The Governance, Nomination and Compensation Committee shall identify and make recommendations with respect to qualified candidates for nomination as directors, according to the needs of the Board and the skills of the candidates.
 Proposed nominations are subject to review and approval from the Board.